 When the bedroom isn’t set up to be conducive to getting a restful night of sleep, then it will seriously impact your life.
 You won’t notice it at first, but the next day you’ll feel a little tired and will feel the effects by the late afternoon when the usual bounce in your step is missing.

 However, give it a couple of days of poor sleep and the fatigue, lack of focus and forgetfulness will begin to be evident.
 It’ll be difficult to be patient with other people and you may get annoyed more easily too.
+This is sometimes caused by shoulder pain on memory foam mattress.

 A Safe Place to Rest is Important